JuhaniPaananen/Booking-system-project-Phase-3/Task.md

 ## Conclusion
 Found some new pages using manual scan and spider like seen picture under.
 Also made couple reports, but include only best one.
 Pages listed to new list below.
+Most interesting find was /api/reservations did not work, but if I put /api/reservations/5, then it returns reservation of that id.
+Turns out 0 to 2 is empty, but starts from id 3.
 Report contains total of 4 alerts.
 One is authentication alert, that is made by account I used so it's nothing.
-Second is session, that is accessable by putting /api/session.
+Second is session alert, that is accessable by putting /api/session.